llm-edge/hal-9100/README.md

 <summary><strong>OpenAI-compatible</strong></summary>
 <p>

 OpenAI spent a large amount of the best brain power to design this API, which makes it an incredible experience for developers.
+Support for OpenAI LLMs are not a priority at all though.

 </p>
 </details>